exfalsoquodlibet/cookiecutter-data-science/docs/docs/index.md

     │   └── raw                       <- The original, immutable data dump.
     │
-    ├── docs                          <- A default Sphinx project; see sphinx-doc.org for details │   └── pull_request_template.md  <- Pull request template
+    ├── docs                          <- A default Sphinx project; see sphinx-doc.org for details │   ├── aqa_plan.md               <- AQA plan for the project
+    │   └── assumptions_log.md        <- where to log key assumptions to data / models / analyses
+    │   └── pull_request_template.md  <- Pull request template
     │
     ├── models                        <- Trained and serialized models, model predictions, or model summaries